vojay-dev/vojay-dev.github.io/_posts/2024-12-24-pydanticai-airflow.md

     asyncio.run(main())
 {% endhighlight %}

+{: .note }
-> What I found essential is having high transparency regarding how the agent makes tool and LLM calls during development.
+What I found essential is having high transparency regarding how the agent makes tool and LLM calls during development.
 In the example above, we use logging.
 However, I highly recommend checking out the Logfire integration.

 ## Demo